 CEMEX Track

-I led the 0–1 design effort by facilitating a design thinking workshop, embedding on-site with the client to rapidly iterate and validate with customers, and partnering with IBM’s off-shore eng teams to build and ship.
+I led the 0–1 design by facilitating a design thinking workshops, embedding on-site with the client to rapidly iterate and validate with their customers, and partnering with IBM’s off-shore eng teams to build it.

 Apple + IBM partnership logo